The Office of Industry Collaboration serves as the portal to CU-Boulder industry opportunities. CU-Boulder Industry Brochure

 Continuing Education programs offer areas to enhance and develop the skills of your team.
 Programs are available at different times to allow your employees the flexibility of completing within busy time schedules.
 Areas include:

-ENRICHING YOUR TEAM
+ENRICHING THE LIVES OF YOUR TEAM

 CU-Boulder Research Initiatives have long provided an opportunity for faculty members in multiple departments to work together with shared research facilities and professional research personnel.
 New initiatives go beyond those activities, in a less formal manner, to encourage coordination and collaboration across broader fields involved in related issues.
 Below are links to just a few of our specialty areas.
 We will help connect you to these and any other areas of interest.